dquerales/DataDriftPipelines/README.md

-# Data drift
+# Data drift detection

 *This is an example about how to use auto data drift detection using Evidently*

 ## Usage

-1. Upload scripts to repository
+1. Upload reference and current data.

-2. Let black formating work on push
+2. Run data_drift_pipelines to dectect data drifting
+3. Run train_model.py if a new model is needed.

 # Contact